 - medication side effects

-Intrinsic hemolytic anemia develops when the red blood cells produced by the body are defective.
-The condition is often inherited, such as in people with sickle cell anemia or thalassemia.
+Intrinsic hemolytic anemia develops when the red blood cells produced by your body are defective.
+This condition is often inherited, such as in people with sickle cell anemia or thalassemia.

 Anyone of any age can develop hemolytic anemia.
-However, according to the National Heart, Lung, and Blood Institute, hemolytic anemia seems to affect more African Americans than Caucasians.
+However, according to the National Heart, Lung, and Blood Institute (NHLBI), hemolytic anemia seems to affect more African Americans than Caucasians.
 This is likely because sickle cell anemia is more prevalent amongst African Americans.

 - Epstein-Barr virus